-This occupational therapist (OT) guide are a useful summary of best practice for occupational therapists working with people affected by Parkinson's.
+This occupational therapist (OT) guide is a useful summary of best practice for occupational therapists working with people with Parkinson's.

 In 2018, the guide was updated to reflect the rapid growth in the evidence base across a broad range of treatments for Parkinson's, including evaluation of the impact of occupational therapy.

 - place the person with Parkinson's and their family at the centre of all occupational therapy interventions